 While there are some ways to provide limited access, or complete access and do something like disable the ability to print a document, most of the technologies enabling that access can be circumvented.

-This patent application assigned to Google describes “a way to allow a user to view an electronic document while preventing the user from making a copy of it.”
+This Google Book Search patent application describes “a way to allow a user to view an electronic document while preventing the user from making a copy of it.”

 Inventors: Joseph K. O’Sullivan